A New Year’s Revelation (Part 2)

 Outlining the Focus Six™ learning programme

-In the last post, I introduced a problem.
+In the previous post, I introduced a problem.
 However many books I read, podcasts I listened to and talks I attended, my retention was frustratingly low.
-This post is the second in a series of three about how I challenged myself to apply a set of self-management principles to develop a new programme for continued learning.
+This post is the second of two posts about how I challenged myself to apply a set of self-management principles to develop a new programme for continued learning.

 Since publishing the last post, it’s been fascinating to hear from people experiencing the same dissatisfaction with their learning.
 The pattern through all the messages is not the motivation to learn, but the difficulty in maintaining focus.
 It seems I’m not alone in feeling that our world of instant and incessant access to information reinforces our scattergun approach to learning, in turn making details harder to recall and fathering frustration when our perceived effort has not achieved our intention to learn.

 This pattern is intriguing as it both confirms and contradicts one of the most useful models of designing behaviour-change interventions: BJ Fogg’s Behavior Model.